armory/docs/content/en/docs/installation/armory-operator/_index.md

 "Operators are software extensions to Kubernetes that make use of custom resources to manage applications and their components."
 (Kubernetes [docs](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)).
 In other words, an Operator is Kubernetes controller that manages a specific application.
 Both the open source [Spinnaker Operator for Kubernetes](https://github.com/armory/spinnaker-operator) and the proprietary Armory Operator are Kubernetes Operators that you can install in your cluster.

 * The **Spinnaker Operator** is an application-specific Kubernetes controller that deploys and manages Spinnaker.
 The Spinnaker Operator and Spinnaker are both open source and free to use.
-* The **Armory Operator** deploys and manages a single application: Armory Enterprise.
-The Armory Operator extends  the Spinnaker Operator's functionality by providing the ability to configure Armory Enterprise's proprietary features: Pipelines as Code, Policy Engine, Terraform integration, Vault secrets, and diagnostics.
+* The **Armory Operator** deploys and manages Armory Enterprise.
+The Armory Operator extends the Spinnaker Operator's functionality by providing the ability to configure Armory Enterprise's proprietary features: Pipelines as Code, Policy Engine, Terraform integration, Enterprise Vault secrets, and diagnostics.
 The Armory Operator and Armory Enterprise are proprietary and not free to use.

 ## Advantages to using a Kubernetes Operator for Spinnaker deployment